woensdag 30 april 2025

 "The sparrows are flying again.
 The idea haunts the edge of Thad Beaumont's mind.
 He should be happy; for years it is his secret persona 'George Stark', author of super-violent pulp thrillers, who has paid the family bills.
 But now he is writing seriously again under his own name, and his pseudonym is buried forever."

-It's way too long drawn out and thus it gets really boring.
-There are some great action scenes, chilling and frightening sequences but the parts in between drag the plot down, both in pace and in tension.
+Unfortunately, The Dark Half wasn’t as good as I’d hoped or expected.
+The biggest issue was that it felt way too drawn out, which made it really boring in places.
+There are some great action scenes, chilling, frightening, and classic King, but the parts in between drag the plot down, killing both the pace and the tension.

 Happy reading.